tiepcreator/statichunt/content/_index.md

   intro_description: Statichunt is an open-source directory that enlists hundreds
     of themes, starters, and resources <br>for static site generators submitted by the community.
-  intro_description_mobile: A list of themes, starters, and resources for Jamstack
+  intro_description_mobile: A list of themes, starters, and resources for Static Site
-    sites.
+    Generators..

 ---